Home / Latin America & Caribbean / Mexico / Chocolate de Agua

 • Premixed large batches sitting for hours

-This increases the risk of bacterial growth, especially in warmer weather.
+This can compromise freshness, especially in warmer weather.
 Prefer vendors who prepare small batches or individual servings.

 • Dirty or rusty preparation equipment